akerfel/glossary-pal/README.md

 firebase deploy
 ```

-The website will then be deployed on [https://glossary-pal.web.app](https://glossary-pal.web.app).
+The website will now be live.
+The URL we have used is [https://glossary-pal.web.app](https://glossary-pal.web.app).

 ### Lint with [ESLint](https://eslint.org/)